anthonyspiteri/terraform/deploy_kubernetes_CentOS/README.md

     ./terraform apply
     ./terraform apply --var 'vsphere_k8_nodes=3' --auto-approve

 After deployment you need to use the kubeadm join command to join the nodes to the cluster.
-The required command will be outputed via the remote-exec script as shown below
+The required command will be outputed via the remote-exec script as shown below.
+If you then run the apply without the specified var it will revert to the value in the terraform.tfvars

 ![enter image description here](https://snipboard.io/L9Zqpa.jpg)